loncarales/loncar.net/content/posts/windows-as-development-machine-in-2019.md

 ## Why Windows now, why don't you code on Linux?

 I am working with clients who are either Microsoft clients or Solution Partners.
-[Skype for Business](https://www.skype.com/en/business/), [Office 365](https://www.office.com/), [OneDrive for Business](https://onedrive.live.com/about/de-de/business/), [Windows 10](https://www.microsoft.com/en-us/windows).
+I am working daily with the tools like: [Skype for Business](https://www.skype.com/en/business/), [Office 365](https://www.office.com/), [OneDrive for Business](https://onedrive.live.com/about/de-de/business/), [Windows 10](https://www.microsoft.com/en-us/windows).
 It makes my daily work more accessible if I use the same operating system, and besides that, Windows 10 is one of the most flexible and robust development platforms ever given.
 The state of developing software on Windows 10 in 2019 is quite impressive.

 {{< figure link="https://unsplash.com/photos/LwXKs2XvJVY" src="https://s3.eu-central-1.amazonaws.com/loncar.net/tinh-khuong-1316024-unsplash.jpg" alt="Photo by Tinh Khuong on Unsplash" caption="Photo by Tinh Khuong on Unsplash" >}}